-Though the company is nearly as old as SpaceX, the company just recently went public and has been benefiting off of SpaceX’s success.
+Though the company is nearly as old as SpaceX, it recently went public and has been benefiting from SpaceX’s success.

 When it comes to investing in a competitor of SpaceX, The Motley Fool Stock Advisor points to Virgin Galactic as the answer to anyone interested in investing in space tourism.

 While they still haven’t launched a person into space, the company already has a list of over one thousand people ready to fly for $250,000 per seat.